ThinkBigAnalytics/AoaDemoModels/model_definitions/920ebf0e-1f0e-442a-94d1-214f63b8b820/README.md

 # Evaluation
-Evaluation is also performed in [scoring.evluate](model_modules/scoring.py) in the evaluate method.
-Currently we only return accuracy but we could update it to do a confusion matrix also.
+Evaluation is also performed in the [evaluation code](model_modules/scoring.py) in the evaluate method.
+We record the statistics from the confusion matrix support in the MLE.
+You could store more statistics but this is all we store at the moment.
+Note that you can store any key-value pairs you want.
+We would like to add support to the UI to display the actual confusion matrix correctly.

 # Scoring
 As mentioned in the training section, we are evaluating the possibility to export the MLE models in a teradata supported format (AML) and score them in RESTful APIs.
 This will allow for low latency use cases such as Next Best Offer.
 We are also evaluating if the 4 supported model types in the SQLE are capable of this individual offer prediction at a low latency high QPS.